 A full day tour is a great way to include this into your Marrakech itinerary.
 Learn of the Red City’s history beginning at Koutoubia Mosque.
 You’ll see traditional crafts and carpets as you wander the streets before heading to Bahia Palace.
 Stop at the Saadian Tombes and get lost in the souks.
 It includes a traditional Moroccan lunch and a visit to Dar Si Saïd Museum situated in the Alaouite-style palace of the 19th century

 Another palace that you should visit in Marrakech is El Badi Palace.
 Built by the Sultan Ahmed el Mansour in the 16th century, the vast grounds offer a glimpse into what life was like at the height of the city’s glory.
+The palace was once an epitome of luxury, with its intricate stuccowork, shimmering tiles, and vast gardens.
+However, today, it stands predominantly as ruins, bearing witness to the passage of time and the intrigues of history.
 During its time, it was considered the 8th wonder of the world.

 This Tour is an excellent way to see two of Marrakech’s best palaces.
 Follow your expert guide on a guided walking tour from the medina of Marrakech to the Bahia Palace.
 With the guide you’ll have skip-the-line tickets to skip right in front of the crowds.
 This tour includes entry to the Sultan Ahmed El Mansour’s 16th-century Grand al Badi Palace and the option of adding the Saadian Tombs.